 The metrics available aren’t necessarily 100% accurate, but they are great for showing you measurable progress for your SEO keywords over time.
 One caveat: you need to give the system time to collect data.
 You won’t see progress daily, but you should check to see if there’s been a measurable change at least once a week.
 You can use this progress tracking to adjust your keywords and update your content SEO, too.

 Anyone looking for a free way to track SEO metrics not concerned about a little DIY can use Google Analytics to check organic traffic and engagement metrics.
 Don’t just look at the direct ranking improvements; instead, look at increases in search traffic and what landing page that search traffic reaches.
 Armed with this information, you can calculate what keywords are ranking you.

 Double-check your results by performing an incognito Google search, as this will prevent personal search history from affecting what comes up on the results page.
 This will give you your current search rank, and if you aren’t using a paid service like Ahrefs, you’ll want to note where you stand to track your progress over time.

 Points to Ponder: Interpreting Your SEO Measurements

-An important point to remember with all SEO tracking is you are looking for incremental changes, but that doesn’t mean that you won’t see sudden jumps either.
-For example, if you are page six at the start of your campaign and jump to page two a week later, something you are doing with your keywords is clearly working.
+An important point to remember with all SEO tracking is that you are looking for incremental changes, but that doesn’t mean you won’t see sudden jumps either.
+For example, if you are on page six at the start of your campaign and jump to page two a week later, something you are doing with your keywords is clearly working.

 Ultimately, SEO is only part of the equation for increasing your search rank.
 You can do many things right and select different options that are more or less successful.
-The most important factor to remember is you can always tweak and adjust your SEO and your content to perform better.
+The most important factor to remember is that you can always tweak and adjust your SEO and content to perform better.
 If you don’t see results right away, give it time and keep trying changes.
 Eventually, you’re going to make progress and rank up.
 Trust the process, and you’ll start to hit those ranking goals.